lucyinthesky2111/milestone-project-one/README.md

   * [OnlineITuts Tutorials YouTube video – How to embed Google Map in HTML using iFrame](https://www.youtube.com/watch?v=ZbBaOKyqlUA) – for help embedding the Google map to show the college’s location on the Apply and Contact page.

   * [Slaying The Dragon  YouTube Video– Master media queries and responsive CSS web design like a chameleon](https://www.youtube.com/watch?v=K24lUqcT0Ms) – for help writing the media queries.

+  * [Flexbox Froggy](https://flexboxfroggy.com/) – was used for help understanding CSS Flexbox.

   * [Viola_Hackteam_Alumni (via Slack)](https://slack.com/intl/en-gb) - for the CSS code to remove a gap underneath the footer.
   <h2 align="center"><img src="assets/readme-images/viola-slack.jpg"></h2>